+Jubbi abordinated Debt Instruments:

 Terms and Conditions of NCDs of the Bank

+Sr. Particulars Full Terms and Conditions

+No.

-Sr. No. Particulars Full Terms and Conditions 1 Type of Instrument Non-Convertible Debentures (Subordinated debt) 2 Seniority The Bond shall be: senior to the claims of the investors in instruments eligible for inclusion in Tier I capital and Upper Tier II Capital of the Bank; and subject to paragraph (a) above, subordinated to the claims of the other creditors of the Bank but shall rank pari passu with the other Lower Tier II instruments of the Bank (whether present or future).
-3 Maturity April 26, 2028.
-Bullet redemption at par, at maturity 4 Listing Unlisted 5 6 Approval for Issuance Once the shareholders' approval is received for issue of capital, NCDs are issued only with approval given by Board of Directors/ Board Approved Committee 7 Coupon Type Fixed 8 Coupon Rate 11.95% p.a.
-9 Coupon Payment Frequency Monthly with final Coupon Payment Date being the Maturity Date
+1. Type of Instrument Non-Convertible Debentures (Subordinated debt)

+2. Seniority The Bond shall be: senior to the claims of the investors in instruments eligible for inclusion in Tier I capital and Upper Tier II Capital of the Bank; and subject to paragraph (a) above, subordinated to the claims of the other creditors of the Bank but shall rank pari passu with the other Lower Tier II instruments of the Bank (whether present or future).

+3. Maturity April26, 2028.
+Bullet redemption at par, at maturity

+4. Listing Unlisted

+5. Accounting Classification The paid-up amount is classified as Borrowings in Bank's Balance Sheet.

+6. Approval for Issuance Once the shareholders' approval is received for issue of capital, NCDs are issued only with approval given by Board of Directors/Board Approved Committee

+7. Coupon Type Fixed

+8. Coupon Rate 11.95% p.a.

+9. Coupon Payment Frequency Monthly with final Coupon Payment Date being the Maturity Date

-18. Table DF - 15: Disclosure Requirements for Remuneration
+17. Table DF - 15: Disclosure Requirements for Remuneration

-18.1.1 Information relating to the bodies that oversee remuneration.
+17.1.1 Information relating to the bodies that oversee remuneration.